kakabisht/AI_lab/Readme.md

-### Hi this repo contains my assignments for the AI LAB
+### Hi this repo contains my assignments for the AI Session

 1. Regression:
    1. Linear Regression